How to choose the best Payroll System for your startup

 Once your startup starts growing, it can happen fast.
 Some of our clients add 10 to 30 employees each month.
 Adding new hires to the system and getting them onboarded needs to be easy or else you’ll wind up needing to hire someone just to handle data-entry and payroll system onboarding!
 Offer letters, background checks, benefits enrollment, direct deposit and more are features that a payroll system can offer.

 Good benefits packages are part of what allows startups to attract, hire and retain top talent.
 Once you are past the earliest stages, employees expect full benefits, and federal and state laws both govern what types of liability employers take on, so it’s crucial to get benefits right on both ends.
 Plus, you want heavy automation and integration so you aren’t stuck with data-entry every time an employee wants to make a change in their 401(k) deferral.
-Even if you aren’t going to offer benefits at first, choose a platform that makes it simple to add benefits because moving payroll is disruptive to you and your team.
+Even if you aren’t going to offer benefits at first, choose a platform that makes it simple to add benefits because moving payroll services is disruptive to you and your team.

 As CPAs to many funded early-stage companies, we care deeply about getting the books right.
 These three options all API into your accounting software, meaning you won’t have to pay thousands of dollars to get your bookkeeping done or spend a day every month dealing with books and payroll.